-- 6. The Skegby Junior Academy will first accept all pupils with a statutory right to a place through a Statement of Special Educational Needs (SEN) or Educational Health and Care Plan (EHC) naming the Academy.
-After the admission of these pupils, criteria will be applied for the remaining places in the order in which they are set out below: - a) Looked After Children or previously Looked After Children - b) Children who attend the linked infant school and who, at the time of admission have a sibling on roll at the Academy or linked infant school. - c) Other children who attend the linked infant school. - d) Children who do not attend the linked infant school but who, at the time of admission, have a sibling on roll at the Academy or linked infant school. - e) Other children who do not attend the linked infant school.
+- 6. The Skegby Junior Academy will first accept all pupils with a statutory right to a place through an Educational Health and Care Plan (EHC) naming the Academy.
+After the admission of these pupils, criteria will be applied for the remaining places in the order in which they are set out below: - Looked after children and previously looked after children, including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - b) Children who attend the linked infant school and who, at the time of admission have a sibling on roll at the Academy or linked infant school. - c) Other children who attend the linked infant school. - d) Children who do not attend the linked infant school but who, at the time of admission, have a sibling on roll at the Academy or linked infant school. - e) Other children who do not attend the linked infant school.